adamorse/cv/index.md

 "DNA Origami and Knots in Graphs"

 `2017`
+__MAA MathFest.__

-__SIGMAA session "Undergraduate activities in mathematical and computational biology", MAA MathFest.__
+_SIGMAA session "Undergraduate activities in mathematical and computational biology"_

 "Tiered Mentoring in REUs"